tdv/fuel/README.md

 Installation might not be straightforward and could require some system administration knowledge.
 - First of all, you need to [check](https://ark.intel.com/content/www/us/en/ark.html#@PanelLabel122139) if your CPU is on the list of OpenVINO supported CPUs
 - [Install Intel OpenVINO Toolkit for Linux](https://docs.openvino.ai/2023.3/openvino_docs_install_guides_installing_openvino_apt.html)
 - Install `v4l2loopback` and create a virtual webcam.
-It might be performed like ```sudo apt install -y v4l2loopback-dkms v4l-utils v4l2loopback-utils sudo v4l2loopback-ctl add --exclusive-caps=1 --name="fake-cam" /dev/video3
+It might be performed like ```sudo apt install -y v4l2loopback-dkms v4l-utils v4l2loopback-utils``` and ```sudo v4l2loopback-ctl add --exclusive-caps=1 --name="fake-cam" /dev/video3
 v4l2-ctl --list-devices``` or quite close to.
 - Install Python 3 if you haven't done so already.
 (In my case, everything was tested on Python 3.11)
 - Install a virtual environment for Python 3 (venv)